Turnip Greens (Farm Bureau Photo)

 The first ripe peaches appear in June.
 Most of the peaches grown in Oklahoma are consumed within the state and are hand harvested.
 Because consumers want peaches with few flaws, harvesters must exercise care in harvesting and handling.

-In addition to harvest, peach production includes spraying regularly for pests, pruning as soon as the leaves start dropping in the fall, grading, choosing and setting out new trees, fertilizing, and thinning the tiny green fruit so each peach has space to develop.
+In addition to harvest, peach production includes spraying regularly for pests, pruning either early in the spring or as soon as the leaves start dropping in the fall, grading, choosing and setting out new trees, fertilizing, and thinning the tiny green fruit so each peach has space to develop.

 Some of the popular varieties grown in Oklahoma are Candor, Sentinel, Redhaven, Reliance, Ranger, Glohaven, Nectar, Cresthaven, Autumn Gold, Ouachita Gold, White Hale, Starks Encore and Fairtime.